wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 echo 'export GPG_TTY=$(tty)' >> ~/.profile
    </strong></pre>

+   <tt>GPG_TTY</tt> variable is to avoid errors.

-1. Activate the setting by restarting your Terminal session:
+1. Activate the setting by restarting your Terminal session.
+If not using Zsh:

    <pre><strong>source ~/.bash_profile
    </strong></pre>

-1. Viewing the GPG key in GitHub's online UI, a key is flagged as "Unverified" until the email sent by GitHub is acknowledged.

    ## Sign Git Tags

-   <a target="_blank" href="https://www.youtube.com/watch?v=3SQhq12nEZI">VIDEO</a>:
+   <a target="_blank" href="https://www.youtube.com/watch?v=govmXpDGLpo" title="Dec 31, 2016">VIDEO</a>:
-   CI-CD Using Git-Tags (on Jenkins) Apr 21, 2019

-1. Construct that command to sign a Git tag (such as "v1.5.2") and paste the Passphrase when prompted:
+1. Construct a command to create a Git tag (such as "v1.5.2") to the current HEAD:

    <pre><strong>GIT_TRACE=1 git tag -a -s v1.5.2 -m 'Signed tag 1.5.2'</strong></pre>

-   <tt>-a</tt> puts the tag in the repository when pushed to GitHub.
+   <tt>-a</tt> (annotation) puts the tag in the repository when pushed to GitHub.

-   PROTIP: Git tags are a single word, in Semantic Versionioning format.
+   PROTIP: Git tags are like a branch name. in Semantic Versionioning format.
 See semver.com.

        <tt>GIT_TRACE=1</tt> enables tracing.
 Example output on macOS:

    <pre>
 03:45:46.646487 exec-cmd.c:139          trace: resolved executable path from Darwin stack: /Library/Developer/CommandLineTools/usr/bin/git